 Preferred Alternative 3, like Alternative 1, would use the concept of stocks and stock complexes to manage species that were selected for management in Action 2.
-However, the organization of stocks and stock complexes would differ from those designated in Alternative 1 (see Table 2.3.3).
-A comparison of Alternative 1 with Preferred Alternative 3 indicates that some of the differences in the arrangement of stocks (stock complexes) represent inclusion of species new to management into stock complexes in Preferred Alternative 3.
+However, the organization of stocks and stock complexes differs from those designated in Alternative 1 (Table 2.3.3).
+A comparison of Alternative 1 with Preferred Alternative 3 indicates some of the differences in the arrangement of stocks (stock complexes) represent inclusion of species new to management into various stocks and stock complexes in Preferred Alternative 3.
+For example, yellowmouth grouper would be managed in the Grouper 5 stock complex under Preferred Alternative 3 rather than as an individual stock, as in Alternatives 1 and 2.
+Annual landings of this stock are relatively limited, and therefore this stock is not of significant economic importance.
 Other changes in stock complex organization reflect additional information about how the stocks are caught and additional consideration of life history information.
-For example, some complexes were further divided to reflect differences in the stocks.
+For example, the Parrotfish stock complex was divided into the Parrotfish 1 and Parrotfish 2 stock complexes based on these considerations.